Baotou Sourcing Agent | Rare Earth Magnets

 Inner Mongolia Rare Earth Hi-Tech (内蒙古北方稀土高科技股份有限公司, known as 北方稀土), listed on the Shanghai Stock Exchange, is headquartered in Baotou and operates as one of China’s six major rare earth group companies.
 Its subsidiary network controls a significant share of global NdFeB magnet precursor material production and the downstream processing of neodymium, praseodymium, lanthanum, cerium, and europium into forms usable by manufacturers.
-For foreign buyers, understanding this corporate structure is the first step toward effective supplier engagement.
+For foreign buyers, understanding this corporate structure and performing factory audits is the first step toward effective supplier engagement; our guide on how to source electronics from China walks through the broader process.

-Lanthanum and cerium-based compounds feed into optical glass production (lanthanum improves refractive index), hydrogen storage alloys (NiMH battery negative electrodes), and petroleum refining catalysts.
+Lanthanum and Cerium-Based Compounds feed into optical glass production (lanthanum improves refractive index), hydrogen storage alloys (NiMH battery negative electrodes), and petroleum refining catalysts.
 For electronics buyers, the most direct relevance is in precision optics — camera lenses, LiDAR optics, and precision optical sensors for industrial use.
+These upstream materials are essential inputs for industrial IoT and power electronics manufacturing worldwide.

 Baotou’s Industrial Zones and Processing Clusters